JiaenLiu123/final_project/README.md

 # Be careful to make sure the fra.traineddata and eng.traineddata are correct

 ```

-## Need to be improved
-1. Correct the length of the prediction and the length of the words.
-While I try to get the output of the model, it seems like the lenght of prediction and lenght of words are not the same.
-There are no good solutions on the Internet.
-For my personal experience, I found if OCR is more accurate, the probility of this problem will be lower.
-So I think the model can be improved by using a better OCR model.

 ## Thanks
 This project is based on the following projects: